Badumna longinqua

-Badumna longinqua or the grey house spider is a species of spiders in the family Desidae.
-Native to eastern Australia, it has been introduced into New Zealand, Japan, the United States, Mexico, and Uruguay.
+Badumna longinqua, the grey house spider, is a species of spider in the family Desidae.
+Native to eastern Australia, it has been introduced into New Zealand, Japan, the United States, Mexico, Uruguay and the Netherlands.

 Description

 Badumna longinqua is an average-sized spider, with males attaining a maximum length of no more than 11 mm, while females are marginally larger with a maximum body length of 15 mm.
 Its common name, grey house spider, is due to colouration on the cephalothorax and abdomen, which are carpeted with light-grey hairs and spot-like markings and legs, which are purplish-brown in colour with hairs arranged into stripes on each leg.
 The similarly coloured brown carapace darkens nearer the chelicerae and eyes.
 Its eight eyes are small and black, with the front middle pair exceptionally larger at approximately 1 and a half times the size of surrounding eyes.
 Underneath these setae is an ovate abdomen and legs, which are purplish-brown in colour with hairs arranged into stripes on each leg.